 Self-described as quaint and absolutely original, Leadville has been designated as a National Historic Landmark District.
 The small city is comprised of seventy square blocks of Victorian architecture and is adjoined by the twenty square mile Leadville mining district, where many old mines and cabins dot the landscape.

-But, the placer deposits quickly played out and even though the Printer Boy Mine successfully opened in 1868, Oro City was almost deserted by the 1870’s.
+The placer deposits quickly played out, and even though the Printer Boy Mine successfully opened in 1868, Oro City was almost deserted by the 1870s.
 Most of the miners quickly left to follow gold discoveries in Buckskin Joe, Payne’s Bar, which is now Idaho Springs, and other mining camps on the eastern slopes of the Continental Divide.

-However, in 1875 a metallurgist named Alvinius Woods and his partner William Stevens discovered that the local sands which had made sluicing gold so difficult were composed of carbonate of lead with an extremely high silver content.
-They were able to keep their secret for and quietly began to buy up many of the abandoned gold claims in the area.
+However, in 1875, a metallurgist named Alvinius Woods and his partner William Stevens discovered that the local sands, which had made sluicing gold so difficult, were composed of carbonate of lead with extremely high silver content.
+They were able to keep their secret for a while and quietly began to buy up many of the abandoned gold claims in the area.

 Around 1883, Doc Holliday made Leadville his headquarters, where he stayed most of the time until his death.
 Although the two-high-mile-high mining camp was not good for his tuberculosis, he only left when he scented an opportunity on the plains below.